microsoft/Pyjion/pep.rst

 detects it is about to execute a specific code object.
-In that instance the bytecode could be theoretically rewritten in-place to inject a breakpoint function call at the proper point for help in debugging all while not having to do a heavy-handed approach as required by ``sys.settrace()``.
+In that instance the bytecode could be theoretically rewritten in-place to inject a breakpoint function call at the proper point for help in debugging while not having to do a heavy-handed approach as required by ``sys.settrace()``.

-To help facilitate this JIT use-case, we are also proposing the adding of a "scratch space" on code objects via a new field.
+To help facilitate these use-cases, we are also proposing the adding of a "scratch space" on code objects via a new field.
 This will allow per-code object data to be stored with the code object itself for easy retrieval by the frame evaluation function as necessary.
 The field